Chances are if you’ve clicked on this blog, you suspect your period—or the period of someone you care deeply about—is on the heavier side.

 - Eat enough, and include a good balance of carbohydrates, fats and protein in your diet.
 Restrictive diets and our hormones do not mix.

 - Up your essential nutrients.
-Zinc, magnesium & vitamin B6 all nourish the ovaries and help them do their job.
+Zinc, vitamin B6 all nourish the ovaries and help them do their job.
+These nutrients can be found in our beloved Period Pal.

 LOVE YOUR LIVER